grommet/grommet/README.md

 You can install Grommet using either of the methods given below.

-**NOTE: You will need to install styled-components version 5 to be compatible with Grommet latest version**.
+**NOTE: Currently Grommet is only compatible with styled-components v5.
+We are actively working to add support for v6.**.

 For npm users: